niquefa/python-to-cpp-or-java/README.md

 This is a small repo with tools and concept for those looking to change from python to C++ and/or java for programming contests.

-Starting the language change from Python to C++ or java for programming contests, has three main differences that could be challenging at first:
+Starting the language change from Python to C++ or java for programming contests, has six main differences that could be challenging at first:
 - [x] Using parenthesis
 - [x] Ending sentences
 - [x] Data types.